outsidedav/swift/machine_learning/conversation.md

 ## Step 2.
 Adding frameworks to your app
 {: #add-frameworks-to-your-app}

-Now that the {{site.data.keyword.watson}} Swift SDK frameworks have been built by Carthage, you need to link and copy the {{site.data.keyword.conversationshort}} framework with your app.
+Now that the {{site.data.keyword.watson}} Swift SDK frameworks have been built by Carthage, you need to link and copy the {{site.data.keyword.conversationshort}} framework into your app.

 1. Open your app in Xcode and select your project at the top of the Navigator to open its settings.
 2. Select your app target and open the **General** tab.